osalvador/ReplicaDB/README.md

 ### JDBC Drivers

 You can use ReplicaDB with any JDBC-compliant database.
 First, download the appropriate JDBC driver for the type of database you want to use, and install the `.jar` file in the `$REPLICADB_HOME/lib` directory on your client machine.
-Each driver `.jar` file also has a specific driver class which defines the entry-point to the driver.
+Each driver `.jar` file also has a specific driver class that defines the entry-point to the driver.

 ## Docker